rkluger68/cpycourse/docs/training/lessons/check-user-input-evenness/check-user-input-evenness.md

     === "Hints"

         Find out about the modulo operator or the `divmod(...)` built-in function.

+        Remember that the `input()` function returns text - to use number operations you will need to convert the resulting user input to an `int`.

     === "Solution"